The name of this organization shall be the Governor's Committee for People with Disabilities, hereinafter referred to as the Governor's Committee.

 Section 2: Sub-Committees and Ad-Hoc Committees

 The Governor's Committee, through its Chairperson, may establish sub-committees or ad-hoc committees as deemed essential to fulfilling the Governor's Committee mandate.
 Appointment of a Chairperson to head each sub-committee and committee members shall be made by the Chairperson of the Governor's Committee in consultation with the Executive Committee.

 Sub-committees or ad-hoc committees may be composed of both Governor's Committee members and non-members as the Governor’s Committee Chairperson, in consultation with the Executive Committee, deems appropriate.

 Section 4: Duties

-These by-laws may be amended, repealed or restated during any regular or special Governor's Committee meeting by a two-thirds vote of the members present providing that written notice of proposed amendments has been distributed to all members ten days prior to the meeting.
+These by-laws may be amended, repealed or restated during any regular or special Governor's Committee meeting by a two-thirds vote (66%) of the committee members present providing that written notice of proposed amendments has been distributed to all members ten days prior to the meeting.